ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 }
 ```

-And what I get is a blank screen and then *Loaded*: no intermediate *Loading*.
+What I get is a blank screen and then *Loaded*: no intermediate *Loading*.

+*My expectation is that when I set `_state = "Loading"`, the component will [somehow] register that state change and re-render on the spot.*

+I go searching.

 ### StateHasChanged

-I start searching, find `StateHasChanged` and update my code.
+I find out about `StateHasChanged` and update my code.
+I'm now expecting the component to render immediately after I've set `_state`.

 ```caharp
     protected override void OnInitialized()